jethanivijay/DevopsWithGithub-Hands-on-Labs/README.md

 # EXPRESS JS on Azure App service

-# In this Labs, we are automating following tasks using Github Actions.
+# In this Lab, we are automating following tasks using Github Actions.

 1. Connect to Azure
 2. Create Azure Services